iongpt/ChatGPT-fine-tuning/README.md

 - **Job Details**: Retrieve detailed information about a specific training job.
 - **Cancel**: Cancel a training job.
 - **Delete**: Delete a training job.
-- **List Models**: View all your current and past fine-tuned models.
+- **List Models**: View all your current and past fine-tuned models, filtered per your models and standard models
 - **List Models Summaries**: View all your models, grouped per owner.
 - **Model Details**: Retrieve detailed information about a specific model.
 - **Delete Model**: Delete a fine-tuned model.